redbadger/stack/readme.md

     ./provisioning/osx/swarm.sh
     ```

-1. There is a script to run a container with a load balancer (also outside the swarm).
-Note that if the IP addresses of your VMs change, you'll need to run this script again, so that the load balancer points to the correct nodes.

-    ```sh
-    ./provisioning/osx/load-balancer.sh
-    ```
 1. There is a script to run a container with a local dns server (also outside the swarm).
 This is an instance of `dnsmasq` and it used to resolve the tld `.local` to `localhost`.
 Unfortunately you will need `sudo` to add a resolver for the `local` tld.

     ```sh